 Responsibilities and Authorities

 The Board of Curators hereby delegates management of these covered benefits including, without limitation, overall financial management, cost and administration, plan design, and selection of vendors to the President of the University.
-For purposes of the preceding sentence, the term “plan design” shall include calendar year deductibles, coinsurance, Participant contributions or premiums, copays, covered charges, covered services, out-of-pocket maximums and exclusions, but shall not include any modification of the University's and/or Participant's contribution percentages, eligibility requirements, or vesting requirements.
+For purposes of the preceding sentence, the term “plan design” shall include calendar year deductibles, coinsurance, Participant contributions or premiums, the University's and/or Participant's contribution percentages, copays, covered charges, covered services, out-of-pocket maximums and exclusions, but shall not include any modification of eligibility requirements, or vesting requirements.
 The President may further re-delegate all or a portion of these delegated management responsibilities at his/her discretion in the manner, and documented in accordance with, applicable University policies.

 The Board of Curators hereby delegates to the President the authority to amend the plan documents for these covered benefits when such amendments are required by law, as determined by the General Counsel.